alexirpan/alexirpan.github.io/_posts/2016-06-11-hillary-google.markdown

 The Argument
 --------------------------------------------------------

-The creators of the linked video did some searches when working on a report concluding presidential primaries, and made an observation.
-The autocomplete suggestions Google suggested for Hillary were different from Yahoo's and Bing's suggestions.
-The suggestions were for terms that were searched less often than the ones suggested by Yahoo and Bing, and also had more positive sentiment.
+While researching for a report about the last presidential primaries, SourceFed found that Google's autocomplete suggestions for search queries involving Hillary differed from Yahoo's and Bing's.
+Google's autocompletes were both more positive and less common than Yahoo's and Bing's suggestions.
-In contrast, the autocompletes tried for Sanders and Trump seemed to match.
+In contrast, a few autocompletes tried for Sanders and Trump matched across all search engines.

-The video then points out the relationship between Hillary and Eric Schmidt, to give Google a motive for biasing search results.
+They then examine the relationship between Hillary and Eric Schmidt, to give Google a motive for biasing search results.